ibm-cloud-docs/secure-enterprise/catalog-manifest.md

 :   Provide more information for users about this role or why it's included.
 For example, `This role is only required if you are using {{site.data.keyword.keymanagementservicelong_notm}} for encryption.`

 `iam_permissions[].role_crns[]`
-:   Array of access role CRNs required for the service.
+:   Section header to indicate a list of access roles.

 `iam_permissions[].resources[]`
 :   Array of resources for a permission.